wong-justin/vic/README.md

 --dry-run         Instead of auto-running ffmpeg commands
                   on finish, just print the commands to stdout.

---log <path>      Write logs to this file during runtime.
+--log <path>      Write logs to this file.
 ```

 ### Controls